 This article is a follow up to my LinkedIn article “What Makes Topkote Bathtub Refinishing Products Better?”

-1. You didn’t apply enough
+1. You didn’t apply enough paint to your bathtub

 2. The bathtub color affected the final look

-Many refinishers opt for a lower price bathtub refinishing paint option.
+Many refinishers opt for a low-price bathtub refinishing paint option.
 The problem with this is lower price usually means lower quality.
 Better quality, higher solids bathtub refinishing paint means better coverage.
 You may pay a higher price but choose a bathtub refinishing product that will give you the best results.

 Lack of bathtub refinishing paint coverage can be frustrating but can be resolved by utilizing the tips above.
 With Topkote, you will use less bathtub refinishing paint and get better coverage.
 Find out more about our bathtub refinishing products here.